VinniFaber/practice-repo2/README.md

 # practice-repo2
-Add a new sentence in GitHub2
+Add a new sentence ticktock GitHub2

 Add a new sentence in Rstudio